-The Housing Authority to date has been able to utilize IHBG Competitive Grant Dollars to complete 14 interior rehab, 68 roof replacements, and 72 siding replacements.
-IHBG grant funds that were used as leverage for the Competitive Grant, completed 1 interior rehab, 3 roof replacements, and 2 siding replacements in 2023.
+The Housing Authority to date has been able to utilize IHBG Competitive Grant dollars to complete 15 interior rehab, 102 roof replacements, and 87 siding replacements.
+IHBG grant funds that were used as leverage for the Competitive Grant, completed 5 interior rehab, 8 roof replacements, and 9 siding replacements for the entirety of the grant.
 It also partially paid payroll for 3 staff positions.
 These positions are for the Maintenance Manager, Housing Resources Manager, and Rehab Coordinator.
 These employees ensure construction activities, program management, and other important objectives are being completed.
+All leverage has been fully expensed for this grant.

-Planned Number of Units to be Completed in Year Under this Program: 77 Planned Number of Households To Be Served in Year Under this Program: 0 Planned Number of Acres To Be Purchased in Year Under this Program: 0 APR: Actual Number of Units Completed in Program Year: 57 APR: Actual Number of Households Served in Program Year: 0 APR: Actual Number of Acres Purchased in Program Year: 0
+Planned Number of Units to be Completed in Year Under this Program: 77 Planned Number of Households To Be Served in Year Under this Program: 0 Planned Number of Acres To Be Purchased in Year Under this Program: 0 APR: Actual Number of Units Completed in Program Year: 77 APR: Actual Number of Households Served in Program Year: 0 APR: Actual Number of Acres Purchased in Program Year: 0